adamcharnock/lightbus/docs/tutorial/getting-involved.md

 If you want to get stuck in to writing some code here are some good places to start:

+* See [how to modify Lightbus](/howto/modify-lightbus.md) for a guide to getting your local development environment setup.
 * **If you have a specific idea or bug you would like to fix then come and discuss it**, either [in our community chat](https://discord.gg/2j594ws) or in a [GitHub issue](https://github.com/adamcharnock/lightbus/issues/new).
 It would be great to meet you,